Pupil Premium Grant

 The following information is taken from the Department for Education’s website and provides useful and interesting information with regards to Pupil Premium funding received by schools.

-Further details can be found here →
+Further details can be found on the DfE website by clicking here →

 The Purpose of Pupil Premium

 - The Government believes that Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 - In most cases Pupil Premium is allocated to schools and is clearly identifiable.
 It is for schools to decide how Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.